Ball-Obsessed Dog Breeds for Flyball

 What Makes a Dog Good at Flyball?

 Forget breed standards for a minute.
-The dogs that thrive in flyball usually share a few practical traits:
+The dogs that thrive in flyball usually share a few practical traits: The best flyball dogs are not always a single breed.
+They are the dogs that can repeat the job safely, listen around other dogs and still love the game.

 Ball drive: The useful dog chases, grabs and brings the ball back, then can swap to a tug or handler reward and still think around other dogs.
 A frantic ball fixation is different.
 If a dog guards the ball, cannot disengage, ignores recall or gets sore from endless fetch, slow the training down and build control before adding more speed.